Show Control Panel in Win+X Menu

-What is Win+X Menu?
+You must be wondering what is Win+X Menu?

-Steps to Add Control Panel on Win+X Menu
+Add Control Panel in Win+X Menu

 Step 3.
-Now copy the extracted file (Control & Panel) from your desktop screen and paste it into Group2 folder as opened in Step 2 or you may drag and drop.
+Now copy the extracted file (Control & Panel) from your desktop screen and paste it into the Group2 folder as opened in Step 2 or you may drag and drop.

 - Open Windows Task Manager

-By this way, you can keep both “Windows Settings” and “Control Panel” on the Win+X Menu (Power User Menu) in Windows 10.
-Hope you got how to show control panel on win+x menu.
-Check below image how it looks after made the changes by above steps:
+Hope you get to know how to show the control panel on win+x menu.
+Check the image below on how it looks after making the changes with the above steps.